Montevideo: Retail

+Montevideo is the heartland of retail, business, and real estate in Uruguay.
+Since the late 19th century, several department stores were established, turning the neighborhoods of Centro—particularly the 18 de Julio Avenue—and Ciudad Vieja into the city’s main commercial areas.
+However, beginning in the 1980s, shopping malls started to be built in different parts of the city, significantly altering its commercial landscape.
+In 1985, Montevideo Shopping became the first shopping mall in the Southern Cone.

+In addition to the commercial areas located in the city center, other important retail zones include the neighborhoods of Unión, Belvedere and Paso del Molino, as well as Villa Muñoz—the city's historic Jewish quarter—noted for its concentration of low-cost retail establishments.

 Media

 Out of the 100 radio stations found in Uruguay, 40 of them are in Montevideo.
 The city has a vibrant artistic and literary community.
 The press enjoyed full freedom until the advent of the Civic-military dictatorship (1973–1985); this freedom returned on 1 March 1985, as part of the restoration of democracy.